InterDreamer: Zero-Shot Text to 3D Dynamic Human-Object Interaction: Experiments

 \subsection{Quantitative Results}

-Table~\ref{tab:t2m_planning} presents a comparative analysis of our approach, \ours~adopting various text-to-motion models against four counterparts on the BEHAVE~\cite{bhatnagar22behave} dataset.
-Our approach generalizes across various models and consistently outperforms baselines.
-Specifically, \ours~exhibits superior motion quality, reflected by a significantly lower FID, higher R-Precision, and better diversity, highlighting the benefits of incorporating our planning to reduce the distribution gap in the zero-shot setting.

-In Table~\ref{tab:t2m_after}, comparing our whole pipeline to baselines without explicit control, \ours~achieves better interaction quality in terms of CMD and penetration scores, showing the importance of human influence on object motion.
-Against methods that utilize direct raw human motion or markers~\cite{xu2023interdiff} for control, our full method demonstrates enhanced performance by offering more fine-grained guidance and extracting generalizable features.
+In Table~\ref{tab:t2m_after}, comparing our framework to baselines with unconditional dynamics model, \ours~achieves better interaction quality in terms of CMD and penetration scores, showing the importance of human influence on object motion.
+Against methods that utilize direct raw human motion or markers for action features, our method demonstrates enhanced performance by offering more fine-grained guidance and extracting generalizable features for dynamics modeling.
+Tables~\ref{tab:t2m_planning} and~\ref{tab:omomo_planning} present a comparative analysis of our approach of combining high-level planning with low-level control, where we adopt various text-to-motion models against their counterparts without high-level planning on the BEHAVE and OMOMO datasets.
+Our approach consistently outperforms baselines.
+Specifically, \ours~exhibits superior motion quality, reflected by a lower FID, higher R-Precision, and better diversity, highlighting the benefits of incorporating our planning to reduce the distribution gap for the motion generator to generalize in the HOI synthesis task.